Gingernaut/gingernaut.github.io/content/blog/2018-04-07-creating-static-website-github-pages.md

 If you're a student, you can get a free (for one year) .me domain [ through Namecheap ](https://nc.me/).

-Once you have a domain to use, we'll omve on to the next step.
+Once you have a domain to use, We're going to set it up to.